-The First Edition Standards for Community Learning Disabilty Services were published in October 2019.
+The Second Edition Standards for Community Learning Disability Services (PDF) were published in December 2021.

 We believe that it is important our standards reflect the issues that make a difference to the experience of the person using the service.
-For this reason, the standards follow a pathway through care and include how the service communicates with the service users, their carers and other agencies.
+For this reason, the standards follow a pathway through care and include how the service communicates with people accessing the service, their carers and other agencies.

 Since community mental health services differ widely in their configuration and the models used, these standards focus on the function of a team in order to make them as widely accessible as possible.